 Just like with Shark Tank, our library is now evaluating which programs will “make the cut” going forward.
 And we’re doing that the same way we did before the pandemic—by listening to our community.
 What we have now, though, is lots of new information about how well some programs can make the transition to virtual learning, how much more we can do online, and how many more staff members are able to flex between live and digital roles.
 So, while the changes and challenges of COVID have been a strain, we hope to take what we’ve learned and apply it moving forward in new and exciting ways.

-Orange County Library System was one of three winners of the OCLC Community Engagement Award last year out of more than 120 submissions judged by a panel of elected OCLC members.
-You can read more about their winning “Children’s Business Fair” program and watch a video from the OCLC Award winners here.
+Orange County Library System was one of three winners of an OCLC Community Engagement Award in 2020.
+Read more about their winning “Children’s Business Fair” program and watch a video from the OCLC Award winners here.